The

 or a spinner and weaver, or most probably all of those things in turn.

-He had no need for two hearts.
-No need to be different from the other
+He had no need for two hearts, no need to be different from the other

 children of the village, of the planet.